-Dimples are an incredibly charming addition to any person, leaving them the center of attention in any room.
+Dimples are an incredibly charming addition to any person or people, leaving them the center of attention in any room.

 Not only are people with dimples considered incredibly attractive, but there are many wishing they too, would have dimples.

 However, despite the rampant fascination with dimples and people who have them, there’s quite a bit you might not know about them.

 Recommended: Top 5 Best Diet Plans of 2022 to Keep You Going